facebook/create-react-app/docusaurus/docs/using-the-public-folder.md

 ---
 id: using-the-public-folder
-title: Using The public Folder
+title: Using the Public Folder
 ---

 > Note: this feature is available with `react-scripts@0.5.0` and higher.